hbokh/docker-typo3-cms/README.md

 ## Configure TYPO3 CMS

 Open a webbrowser to *http://< container IP >/* and configure TYPO3.
+First time startup takes a while, beacuse extensions etc. are downloaded and installed.
-For the database-host use the name "db", with USER and PASS as set for the database-container (mariadb/p4ssw0rd).
+For the database-host use the name "db", with USER and PASS as set for the database-container (`mariadb/p4ssw0rd`).

-For a start you can install the TYPO3 Introduction Package:
+You can install the TYPO3 Introduction Package for a start:

 ![image](https://github.com/hbokh/docker-typo3-cms/raw/master/TYPO3_introduction.png)